Adam Walsh Act Immigration Psychological Evaluations

 6. Video voyeurism as described in section 1801 of title 18, United States Code.

-7. Possession, production, or distribution of child pornography.
+7. Possession, production, or distribution of child pornography, which is also known as CSEM.

 8. Criminal sexual conduct involving a minor, or the use of the Internet to facilitate or attempt such conduct.